 Blockchain was one of the earliest sites to launch a darknet site, and also one of the first to sport an HTTPS security certificate for even more security.
 This version of the site was created to help provide additional security and curtail bitcoin theft.

-Here, you can privately monitor, buy, and sell cryptocurrency and see real-time mining statistics.
+Info: Here, you can privately monitor, buy, and sell cryptocurrency and see real-time mining statistics.
 It offers a convenient virtual wallet, perfect for buying things on the darknet, although there are plenty of other options to consider.

 SecureDrop offers safe, secure communication between journalists and news organizations and their sources (mainly whistleblowers taking appropriate precautions), perfect for leaking sensitive information.

 When you access the site, you’ll be given a randomly assigned code name to send information to a particular author or editor who then uploads the information using an elaborate system of designated flash drives and computers for further encryption and security.

 Info: Using that generated code name, you can also securely, anonymously reply to messages from reporters on their platform.
 Several major news outlets use SecureDrop.

 ProtonMail is a Swiss-based encrypted email service that allows you to send completely confidential emails.
 It is one of the most reliable email clients on the dark web.

 They do not keep logs and use automatic end-to-end encryption so that your communication is secure—even ProtonMail staff members can’t see what you send because encryption occurs in the browser.

 Info: Even better, you can use the site without entering any personal information to create or manage your account on the site.
 Don’t lose your password, though, because there’s no way to recover information.